thejensen/android_warm-up/README.md

 # _Warm Up_

-#### _An Android app that shows basic weather information, precipitation prediction, and clothing suggestions based on temp and rain forecast, Nov 18, 2016_
+#### _An Android app that shows basic weather information, precipitation prediction, and clothing suggestions based on temp and rain forecast, Dec 2, 2016_

 #### By _**Sara Jensen**_